jmcmillian94/Excel-to-SQL/README.md

 Once the table has been created it gives you the option to create additional tables or exit the program.

 You may type 'quit' at any time in order to terminate the program.

+A requirements.txt file has been provided for the installation of all necessary files for a virtual enviornment.